| WELDING

 Figure 3-50.-Dimensioning of welds.

+Figure 3-51.-Supplementary symbols.
 Figure 3-50 shows the meaning of various welding dimension

 symbols.
 Notice that the size of a weld is shown on the left